 Gay events in Bermuda

 We love an aquarium (who doesn’t?!) and Bermuda has a fabulous one situated in Flatts Village on the North Shore.
-The Bermuda Aquarium, Museum and Zoo is home to two hundreds of species of fish, coral, birds, reptiles and mammals from all over the world.
+The Bermuda Aquarium, Museum & Zoo is home to hundreds of species of fish, coral, birds, reptiles, and mammals from all over the world.
 The aquarium also runs whale-watching boat cruises in the spring, where you can spot Bermuda humpback whales as they migrate north.

 Best gay hotel in Bermuda